 can dogs eat strawberries?

-Strawberries are a healthy fruit best enjoyed fresh.
-They are grown in every state, with the peak season for picking typically April through June.
-Most U.S. strawberries are grown in California and Florida, but if you check your local farmer’s market during spring to early summer, chances are you’ll find stalls brimming with this delicacy from nearby farms.
+Strawberries are grown in every state, but most U.S. strawberries are grown in California and Florida.
+If you check your local farmer’s market during spring to early summer, chances are you’ll find stalls brimming with these berries from nearby farms.
 I’ve spent many a hot June morning picking strawberries with my family and can attest firsthand that my dogs have always appreciated our labor!

-Fresh or frozen strawberries are best; I don’t recommend feeding your dog canned strawberries or those packed in syrup.
+When feeding your dog strawberries, fresh or frozen berries alone are best.
 To maximize and preserve nutrients, try to feed them in season whenever possible.
 Flash frozen is fine in winter, especially as an addition to a dog-friendly vegetable-and-fruit smoothie.

 My favorite way to feed my dogs strawberries is to cut in halves and offer as a treat after playtime or a run.
 I’ll also top off a special meal as a dessert whenever we’re celebrating with friends and family on a warm summer evening.
 When we’re really ambitious, we’ll mix a bowl containing a few thin slices of banana, watermelon, apple, and a few blueberries.
 My dogs have grown to anticipate and appreciate this seasonal special.

 Another tasty, nutritious, and cooling summer treat is to freeze thinly sliced or cubed strawberries in an ice tray with a little water.
 It’s an “Ice Surprise” and my dogs enjoy slurping this icy treat on a sweltering day.
 You can substitute any dog-safe fruit or vegetable in your own “Ice Surprise.”